-Watch out for the signs of unhealthy

-stress.
-A mixture of feelings can happen such as feeling overwhelmed, losing control or getting wound up.
-One of the biggest signs of stress is irritability.
-People lose their tolerance and little things start to bug them a lot more.
-Other signs are when our thinking becomes a bit jumbled and intrusive with our thoughts jumping from one topic to another.
-Often we repetitively think about outstanding tasks or concerns e.g. "How am I going to get everything done."
+Watch t for the signs of unhealthy stresses of the biggest signs of stress is irritability.
+People lose their tolerance and little things start to bug them a lot of Other signs are when our thinking becomes t jumbled and we are constantly thinking, 'What have I got to do next?
+How am I going to manage that?'
 That intrusive kind of thinking can be draining.
-On the physical side of things it often means we're not sleeping well or waking up during the night thinking about what we've got to do the next day.
+On the physical side of thing on the art of the day.
+It often means we're not sleeping well or waking up during the night thinking about what we've got to do the next day.